Dungyichao/STM32F4-LCD_ST7735s/README.md

 # Basic Knowledge <br />

 ### STM32-Nucleo board <br />
-A series of Youtube tutorial on STM32-Nucleo is a good start if you never use this. ([Youtube link](https://youtu.be/FAv0LO5E2TM))<br />
+A series of Youtube tutorial on STM32-Nucleo is a good start if you never use this. : [Youtube link](https://youtu.be/FAv0LO5E2TM)
+ (Include CubeMX and Keil 5) <br />

 You can think of it as a tiny and simplify PC without monitor(output), keyboard(input), and mouse(input).
 The LCD acts as output and the Potentiometer acts as input in our tutorial.
 There is a big problem, how can this tiny PC communicate with the outside world?
 Some use wired or wireless. <br />
 | Wired/Wireless  | Example           |